Interests

 Automating Black-Litterman Beliefs with Machine Learning

-Replacing subjective investor views in Black–Litterman Portfolio Optimization with structured ML‑generated beliefs.
+Replacing subjective investor views in Black-Litterman Portfolio Optimization with structured ML-generated beliefs.
+Links Bayesian portfolio theory with prediction without discarding economic intuition.

 Working paper (2024)

-ML for Empirical Asset Pricing
+Empirical Asset Pricing & ML

-Ensemble Machine Learning for Time Series
+Ensemble Machine Learning

 Real Estate Pricing and Presale Option Risk